charliedunsford/ULock/README.md

 landing-page | the home page of the website\
 auth-page | the user sign up and log in page\
+vault-page | the page where passwords are kept\
 readme | the text file detailing project specifications

 ### Vocabulary